 How do you become a 3D lighting artist?

 Lighting is an important element for any 3D animation.
 3D animation lighting professionals are very similar to film lighting artists and artistic painters.
 They must be able to create a specific mood in a shot or sequence or show every detail of an object by lighting.

 The 3D lighting artist is also responsible for the coherence of the lights on each sequence and the whole 3D animation; especially in bigger productions.
 Once productions reach a certain size, quality and time factors make it impossible for animation studios to produce full projects by 3D generalists.
 That’s why bigger 3D animation studios diversify their CG workforce into professional teams consisting of dedicated modelers, riggers, animators, texture artists, and lighting professionals.

 It will be important for a 3D lighting artist to pick software such as Autodesk Maya and master it.
 Their knowledge and experience in whichever software they use to light up the characters and sets should be used to contribute to the 3D animation’s atmosphere.
 But it won’t be enough.
-They must understand how light behaves and have a comprehensive knowledge of light, color and how different material or textures work under different types of light.
+They must understand how light behaves and have a comprehensive knowledge of light, color and how different materials or textures work under different types of light.

 After all, the technique is fundamental for a 3D lighting professional, but artistic sense and creativity are also needed.
 These qualities combined with adequate practice, make a specialized lighting artist incredibly valuable to any 3D animation studio.

 3D lighting is an important aspect of every 3D animation project.
 This is the process in which the light sources of the 3D environment, shades, shadows, and reflections are created.
 3D animation lighting is much like photography or film: A combination of light sources to either draw attention to a special part of the setting set the overall mood of the scene or represent natural properties such as time of the day or even weather.